 When parties get divorced, the marital property and debt of the parties have to be divided.
-In states where equitable division is the law (which is the vast majority of states), this requires that martial property and debt being divided in a just manner when considering all the factors.
+In states where equitable division is the law (which is the vast majority of states), this requires that marital property and debt are divided in a just manner when considering all the factors.

-In a lot of cases, the value of the martial property and debt can be a real issue.
-After all, if you don’t know what the marital property and debt is worth, how can you divide it in a just manner?
+In a lot of cases, the value of the marital property and debt can be a real issue.
+After all, if you don’t know what the marital property and debt are worth, how can you divide it in a just manner?
 This is particularly true the more marital property and debt that exists.

 Then, when a divorce takes place, all kinds of problems.
 For example: